irush-cs/slurm-scripts/slurm-resource-monitor.md

 Whether to notify on low CPU, GPU or memory usage or not (boolean value).
 This can be set per user in `~/.slurm-resource-monitor`.

+### ForceNotify

+Force a notification message regardless of any other parameters.
+This overrides the `NotifyUnused*` settings.
+This can be set per user in ~/.slurm-resource-monitor.

 ### InUseCPUPercent, InUseGPUPercent

 The minimum utilization of the CPU or GPU (in percentage) to consider the